nathanajah/blackbird/docs/object.md

 `position` : String.

+`is_notification` : Boolean.
+If true, then the user is subscribed to notification.

 `status` : Boolean.
 If true, then the user is activated (allowed to login)

 `is_admin` : Boolean.
 If true, then the user have admin access panel.